yegor256/blog/_posts/2019/jan/2019-01-01-hazardous-enthusiasm.md

 my architect's [responsibilities]({% pst 2015/may/2015-05-11-software-architect-responsibilities %})
 to them.
 It will be their architecture from now on.
 And what's wrong with that?
 Well, their lack of that skill.
-They won't be able to be architects, because they can't manage changes, can't delivery them incrementally, and can't understand the dynamics of collaborative work with the source code.
+They won't be able to be architects, because they can't manage changes, can't deliver them incrementally, and can't understand the dynamics of collaborative work with the source code.

 They are [hackers]({% pst 2014/oct/2014-10-26-hacker-vs-programmer-mentality %}),